Mfigueira/next-events/README.md

 ## What is this?

-This is a demo Next.js App to see file based routing, SSG and SSR in action.
+This is a Demo Next.js Events App.

+It leverages File Based Routing, SSG, SSR, useSWR, \_app.js, \_document.js, optimization with next/image, metadata with next/head, and API routes with GET and POST to Firebase RTDB.

 Based on the lectures from Academind's Next.js course.